sdontireddy/raven/README.md

-name : Name of the field from XML that needs to be updated path : Xpath of the node to be updated value : Value configuration generatedvalue : Various preconfigured ENUMS which generates different values
+name : Name of the field from XML that needs to be updated path : Xpath of the node to be updated value : Value configuration valueType : Various preconfigured ENUMS which generates different values

-####### Available generatedvalue ENUMS
+####### Available valueType ENUMS

-1. randomstring
+1. randomString

    Random String will be generated.

     Optional "prefix" and "suffix" can be provided.
 ```
     value:
-      generatedvalue: randomstring
+      valueType: randomString
       prefix: AIML1125202SET
       suffix: 0615
   ```
 2.number

-   Generates a radom number betwen 0 to 999 by default.
+   Generates a random number between 0 to 999 by default.
-    However optional **startrange** and **endRange** can also be provided
+    However optional **startRange** and **endRange** can also be provided

 ```
     value:
-      generatedvalue: number
+      valueType: randomNumber
-      startrange: 2
+      startRange: 2
-      endrange: 5
+      endRange: 5
 ```
-3.randomfromlist
+3.randomFromList

 Need to provide subnode "list" with comma separated list of values
 ```
    value:
-    generatedvalue: randomfromlist
+    valueType: randomFromList
     list: 1234,42323,94545,57834,4534
 ```
-4. date
+4. dateTime
     Generate date in the given format
 ```
     value:
-      generatedvalue: date
+      valueType: date
-      adddays : 10 #optional  - Generates a future date with additional 10 days to the current
+      days : 10 #optional  - Generates a future date with additional 10 days to the current
       format: yyyy-MM-dd'T'HH:mm:ss.SSSZ
 ```
 **Note** : Dependency on the below common-utils was removed